 Another way to accomplish this uni-directional impulse is to use thyratron pulse generator tubes (or equivalent), which are suitable for creating very high-energy short duration pulses.
 Thyratron generators are more complex in design and run at much higher potentials e.g. 15kV, than high-power vacuum tube generators at ~ 4kV.
 This in itself makes the design and operation of a thyratron impulse generator, and its matching to a TC and TMT system, a specialised and serious undertaking.
 I will be covering a range of different impulse generator designs in subsequent posts, and their operation, measurement, and phenomena when used to drive TC systems into the highly non-linear region.

 The cylindrical coil input impedance measurements Z11, for both a TC and TMT system, have provided a significant insight into the different modes of resonance present in this fascinating system.
 The data collected and analysed allows different generators to be optimally matched to different aspects of the system characteristics, including driving the transverse and longitudinal modes directly.
 The choice of generator combined with the coil system geometry directly effects the type of electrical phenomena that can be observed, explored, and further developed.
 The linear amplifier generator driven directly at the fundamental series resonant mode, and properly tuned and matched, facilitates very high-efficiency transfer of electric power, with efficiencies > 99% and measured receiver load power up to 1kW, along a single wire transmission medium no thicker than a human hair.
 This experiment will be video demonstrated and fully reported in a forth-coming post.

-Click here to continue to the next part of cylindrical coil impedance measurements, looking at Z21 the TC and TMT transfer impedance.
+Click here to continue to the next part of cylindrical coil measurements, looking at the transmission gain S21 for a Tesla coil.

 1. Tesla, N., Apparatus for Transmitting Electrical Energy, US Patent US1119732, Dec.
 1, 1914.